Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Introduction

 Immink and Cai \cite{immink_cai}, \cite{immink_cai_2} studied constrained coding schemes that address $GC$-content balance and homopolymer run-length constraints based on look-up tables.
 Song et al. \cite{song_cai_etal} provided a high-rate coding scheme that produces DNA sequences with homopolymers of length at most $3$ and whose $GC$-content is probabilistically proved (and empirically verified) to be close to $0.5$ as a fraction.
 Moreover, they provided a low-complexity encoding-decoding algorithm that is also based on look-up tables.
 Improving the result in \cite{song_cai_etal}, Wang et al. \cite{wang_etal} offered an efficient coding scheme, a product of which is a constrained code with normalized rate $0.9585$ that eliminates homopolymers of length at least $4$ and that has a guaranteed $40\%-60\%$ $GC$-content based on look-up tables.\footnote{We adopt normalized rates throughout this paper, where the actual DNA code rates are divided by $2$, since they immediately give the fraction of non-redundant information.}

-Using a sequence replacement technique, Nguyen et al. \cite{nguyen_etal} proposed linear-time complexity encoders that convert binary sequences into $4$-ary sequences of limited run-length $\ell$ and $GC$-content in $[0.5 - \epsilon, 0.5+\epsilon]$, where $\epsilon$ is adaptable, which enable correcting a single insertion, single deletion, or single substitution error.
-For example, for $\ell=4$ and $40\%-60\%$ $GC$-content, such DNA sequences of length $n=100$ symbols offer normalized code rate $0.91$ with no error-correction.
+Using a sequence replacement technique, Nguyen et al. \cite{nguyen_etal} proposed low-complexity encoders that convert binary sequences into $4$-ary sequences of limited run-length $\ell$ and $GC$-content in $[0.5 - \epsilon, 0.5+\epsilon]$, where $\epsilon$ is adaptable, which enable correcting a single insertion, single deletion, or single substitution error.
+For example, for $\ell=4$ and $40\%-60\%$ $GC$-content, such DNA sequences of length $n=100$ symbols offer normalized code rate $0.91$ with no error-correction. {In \cite{Nguyen_siegel}, Nguyen et al. presented non-binary Varshamov-Tenengolts~(VT) codes that are capable of correcting a single deletion or a single insertion with linear time encoding-decoding algorithms.
+For more error-correction coding schemes with efficient decoding algorithms for DNA data storage, see \cite{wu_1, wu_2, wu_3}.}

 Park et al. \cite{park_lee_no} proposed an iterative decoding algorithm based on a mapping table for a constrained code that addresses the $GC$-content and the maximum homopolymer length requirements.
 Their method achieves normalized code rate $0.9165$ and $45\%-55\%$ $GC$-content range, and their iterative encoding algorithm has a mapping table with $48$ $3$-tuple $4$-ary entries as a building block.
 Liu et al. \cite{liu_he_tang} proposed a constrained coding scheme that achieves a $GC$-content in $[0.5 - \epsilon, 0.5+\epsilon]$ and eliminates homopolymers of length larger than $\ell$, and whose encoding-decoding algorithms have polynomial execution time and storage overhead.
 They also offered a coding scheme that satisfies a local $GC$-content constraint in order to further improve immunity against errors.